brikrey67/ruby-oop/readme.md

 Notice the `@` that starts every **instance variable**.
 Instance variables are like properties of JS objects - the objects' internal data.
-The main difference is that in Ruby, instance variables can only be accessed/changed by methods of that object.
+The main difference is that in Ruby, *instance variables can only be accessed/changed by methods* of that object.
 More on that when we discuss getters and setters below.

-By instantiating multiple `User` objects, we can see that all of the methods defined for the class can be called on any instance of `User` but the specific behavior of the function can be dependent on or has effect on the object's instance variables.
+By instantiating multiple `User` objects, we can see that all of the methods defined for the class can be called on any instance of `User`.

 ```ruby
 alice = User.new